ORMIRcommunity/pymsk/README.md

 # pyMSK
-Package with functions to process and analyze musculoskeletal images and compute biomechanics simulations
+Basic package with functions to process and analyze musculoskeletal images

 ## Installation
 ```